ArwanC/Cursed-Lands/README.md

 ![Cursed Lands - Animated gif demo](Docs/gameplay.webp)

 The game style is greatly inspired by Sinjid.
-The drawings are made in Photoshop and the animations in Animate.
+The drawings are made in Adobe Photoshop and the animations in Adobe Animate.

 **Map elements**